-Photo of Powell River City Hall from the city's website
+Photo of Powell River City Hall, courtesy the city's website.

 POWELL RIVER, B.C. – The City of Powell River’s search for a new Chief Administrative Officer has come to an end.

 Former councillor and Forest Management professional Russell Brewer has been hired to replace Mac Fraser, who will be retiring in December.

 “When Russell decided not to run for council in this past election, I was concerned the City was losing one of its best assets, so I was very pleased when he chose a different race…the vigorous process we undertook to find a new Chief Administrative Officer,” said Powell River mayor Dave Formosa, in a release.

 Formosa said the interview process was “robust and exciting”, but in the end, the City went with “one of our own”.

 “Russell has a deep and intimate knowledge of the City’s internal workings, its culture, and Council’s vision for the future of the community,” Formosa said.

 “Given his management experience with the B.C.
 Ministry of Forest, Lands, Natural Resource Operations and Rural Development, he has the knowledge, skill and drive to serve Powell River diligently and faithfully.”

 Brewer said he is very excited for the new opportunity with the City.